Southern hognose snake: Description

 Adults are 35.5–61 cm (14–24 inches) in total length.
 Stout with a wide neck and a sharply upturned snout, they usually have 25 rows of keeled dorsal scales at midbody.

 The dorsal color pattern consists of a light brown, yellowish, grayish, or reddish ground color, overlaid with a distinct row of dark blotches that alternate with smaller blotches on the flanks.
 The belly is distinctly darker in color than the underside of the tail in juveniles.
 As the snake ages, the underside usually becomes a pale white.

 Habitat

 The native habitats of Heterodon simus are xeric grasslands such as longleaf pine sandhill, upland pine forest, and scrubby flatwoods.
 In some areas, populations persist in mosaics of overgrown pastures, dry river floodplains, fields, and pine plantation.

 Geographic range

 The southern hognose snake is found on the coastal plain of the southeastern United States from North Carolina, south to Lake Okeechobee in Florida, and west to Mississippi.

 Diet

-Heterodon simus preys upon toads, frogs (especially Hyla gratiosa and Pseudacris ornata), spadefoots, and mice.
+Heterodon simus preys mainly upon spadefoot toads and true toads.

+It also preys on salamanders, other frogs, lizards, small mammals, and rarely, large invertebrates.

 Reproduction

-This species is oviparous. mature adults mate from April through August.
+This species is oviparous.
+Mature adults mate from April through August.
 The thin-shelled, leathery, whitish eggs are laid in clutches of 6-14.
 After 55–60 days the eggs hatch.
 Each hatchling is 15–18 cm (6-7 inches) in total length.